Z-snails/Z-snails.github.io/_posts/2023-07-17-Interfaces.markdown

 As `Nat` has (at least) 2 sensible and valid `Semigroup` implementations, it makes sense to define them both, and allow other programmers to pick which one to use; these implementations are part of Idris's prelude.

 Another possible use case is writing helper functions to simplify writing implementations, which is often done when implementing `Applicative` and `Monad`.
-I show one way to do this in [ApplicativeMonad.idr](./ApplicativeMonad.idr)
+I show one way to do this in [Appendix A](#appendix-a)

 Now to the interface itself: